ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 2.4.7
+    - suit's level textures are inherited from the previous level when missing
 * 2.4.6
     - added GUI button to reset head/suit assignments to ones from config files
     - fixed male -> female material copy mixing IVA and EVA textures on females